-- Size of the playing field may increase with the number of players. - Instead of specifically colored goals non-colored goals may eventually be introduced. - Landmark poles will be removed in 2013.
+- Size of the playing field may increase with the number of players.
+In particular, the KidSize will switch to a 6x9m large field in 2014. - Instead of specifically colored goals non-colored goals may eventually be introduced. - Landmark poles will be removed in 2013.